corei5/JEPA-KG/README.md

 ### Run the Demo (Zero-Shot Mode)

-Runs all five enterprise tasks using the base LLM with structured KG prompts — no fine-tuning required:
+Runs all five enterprise tasks using the base LLM with structured KG prompts, no fine-tuning required:

 ```bash
 python enterprise_world_model.py